 I was presently surprised to learn that job postings overstate requirements by at least 20%.
 We should understand that job postings are intended as a wish list of the perfect candidate.
 Know that a perfect candidate does not exist.
 If you have confidence and comfort in the number of boxes you can check the list of requirements, then don’t be afraid.
 Stretch yourself and apply for the position!

 Learn what is out there and what other companies are looking for in an in·tra·pre·neur like you.
 Apply, and then gear up for tip # 2.

 2. Always be in the practice of interviewing:

 It is always good practice to be in the practice of interviewing.
 My mentor would tell me that I should be interviewing monthly to quarterly if I wanted to achieve continuous career advancement.
 At the time he was my boss, so I couldn’t understand why he would tell me to go interview.
 However, after completing the first handful of rounds, I understood.

-3. Demand of your current role what you require for career advancement:
+3. Demand for your current role what you require for career advancement:

 I will admit it is not always easy.
 Once you know what you need to learn; examples, training and the like are not readily available.
 That’s where you have to pull out your thesis work experience and start researching the heck out of what you need to know.
 Research what your perfect job looks like, and gain that experience right in the comfort of your current role.
 It will allow for a more smooth learning curve and will provide your company with needed resources.

-In the end the inevitable will happen.
-You will achieve career advancement through your current company due to the fact that you are functioning on a higher level than you were before.
+In the end, the inevitable will happen.
+You will achieve career advancement through your current company because you are functioning on a higher level than you were before.
 Or you will have checked off the last couple of boxes you needed to land your dream job.